gsoft-inc/wl-squide/docs/reference/routing/appRouter.md

     - `signal`: An [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/signal) to cancel the previous HTTP request when the `onLoadPublicData` handler is called twice due to the `AppRouter` being re-rendered.
 - `onLoadProtectedData`: An optional handler to load the initial protected data after the **modules are registered** and **MSW is started** (if enabled).
 This handler is called the first time a user navigate to a protected route (any route that has no `$visibility: public` hint).
 Such protected data could include a user session.
     - `signal`: An [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/signal) to cancel the previous HTTP request when the `onLoadPublicData` handler is called twice due to the `AppRouter` being re-rendered.
+- `isPublicDataLoaded`: Whether or not the initial public data has been loaded.
+- `isProtectedDataLoaded`: Whether or not the initial protected data has been loaded.
 - `onCompleteRegistrations`: An optional handler to complete the [deferred registrations](../registration/registerRemoteModules.md#defer-the-registration-of-routes-or-navigation-items).
 - `children`: A render function to define a React Router [RouterProvider](https://reactrouter.com/en/main/routers/router-provider) component with the registered routes.